Certified Nurse Aide

-The program is taught through lectures, demonstrations, and exercises.
+The 12-week program is taught through lectures, demonstrations, and exercises.
 It also includes supervised on-site clinicals in a nurse-care setting and a “boot camp” to prepare for the state certification exam.
 The course is facilitated by highly qualified instructors, and is approved by the Georgia Medical Care Foundation.

 - Be a minimum of 18 years of age